paulfoley/Udacity_Nanodegree-Machine_Learning/Finding_Charity_Donors/README.md

 ## Python Notebook and Scripts

-* `Finding_Charity_Donors.ipynb` - Main project file, an IPython Notbook that contains the analysis for the project.
+* `Finding_Charity_Donors.ipynb` - Main project file, an IPython Notebook that contains the analysis for the project.
 * `visuals.py` - A Python script containing visualization code that is run behind the scenes.

 ### Opening the Jupyter Notebook

-The project `Finding_Charity_Donors.ipynb` can be read using a Jupyter Notebook.
+The project `Finding_Charity_Donors.ipynb` can be read using a [Jupyter Notebook](http://ipython.org/notebook.html).
 There's also an HTML version `Finding_Charity_Donors.html` included for easier viewability.

 * Open your Command Prompt (PC) or terminal (Mac or Linux).
 * On a PC click the Start button and search for "Command Prompt".